PowerAruba/PowerArubaCP/README.md

 # PowerArubaCP

-This is a Powershell module for configure a Aruba ClearPass (CPPM).
+This is a Powershell module for configure an Aruba ClearPass (CPPM).

 With this module (version 0.4.0) you can manage: